-There are more public charging stations coming online every day and there may be some in your area.
-You can charge from a public charging station with either the optional J1772 Zero Motorcycle accessory or a CHAdeMO Zero Motorcycle accessory.
+There are more public charging stations coming on-line every day and there may be some in your area.
+You can charge from a Level 1 public charging station with your supplied charge cord or from a Level 2 charging station with the optional J1772 Zero Motorcycle accessory.
 These stations are often available at a variety of locations including shopping centers, city parking lots, airports, hotels, government offices, and other businesses.
 We recommend that you search the internet for locations in your area.
 For example, search for "charging stations."